 The Olde Ivy governing documents set out restrictions for certain kinds of pets.
 For example, you may not have a pit bull or Rottweiler, or a pot bellied pig.

 Cobb County has very tough sanitation (pet waste) ordinances, which are designed to protect ground water as well as visible surface areas.
-The ordinances apply both within the complex and outside of it, for example, on the sidewalks and grounds of neighboring communities.
+The ordinances apply both within the complex and outside of it.
 In addition, Cobb County has strong animal control ordinances.
 Your pet must be under your control and leashed at all times when outside.

 All cat litter must be bagged and disposed of in the garbage bins.
 Loose cat litter can cause sanitation and fire safety issues.
 An important note for The Manor: The Cobb County Fire Department requires you to dispose of bagged cat litter directly in the garbage dumpster, rather than using the garbage chute.
 Bags that contain cat litter can get caught in the garbage chutes or break, possibly triggering the smoke alarm.